 The important thing is to start paying your debts as soon as you can, and to keep paying them until they’re gone.

-Should I be in a hurry to pay off lower interest loans?
-What rate is “low” enough to where I should just pay the minimum?
+Should I be in a hurry to pay off lower interest loans? 🏃

-Depending on your attitude towards debt, you may want to stop paying off loans with low interest rates once you have paid all other loans above that threshold.
+Depending on your attitude towards debt, you may want to pay only the minimum payments on debts with low interest rates.
 A common argument is that the long-term return from investments in the stock market will likely exceed the interest rate from a low-interest loan.
 While this has been true in the past, keep in mind that paying down a loan is a guaranteed return at the loan’s interest rate.
 Stock performance is anything but guaranteed.
-Fairly common consensus is that loans above 4% interest should be paid off early in the debt reduction phase, while anything under that can be stretched out.
+Fairly common consensus is that loans above 4% interest should be paid off as early as possible, while anything under that can potentially be stretched out in order to prioritise investments.

 No. Loans should never be stretched out longer than they need to be, as you should not pay a penny in interest more than you have to for the sake of improving one’s credit score.
-Interest rate should be the sole factor in whether you pay extra on a loan or not.
+More about credit ratings.

 If debt is getting you down, or you feel you have a debt problem, seek expert advice from Stepchange, who are the largest debt charity in the UK.